DDL: Data Definition Language (DDL) statements are used to define the database structure or schema.

 1.Inner Join (Equi Join & Natural Join)

-2.Outer Join (Left Outer Join, Right Outer Join & Full Join)
+2.Outer Join (Left Outer Join, Right Outer Join

 3.Self Join